gitlabhq/omnibus-gitlab/doc/release/openshift.md

 ## Notify

-Once the Merge Request has been accepted, alert the `#gitlab-openshift` slack channel that a new version has been pushed to master.
+Once the Merge Request has been accepted, alert the `#gitlab-openshift` Slack channel that a new version has been pushed to master.
 Effectively handing off the template to OpenShift for inclusion in the all-in-one.